Cacaubas/Pub/README.md

 2. Join the public forum using the private keys

-$freechains chains join #pub <private key>
+$freechains chains join #receitas <private key>

 3. Synchronize with the first host

-$freechains peer <host:port> (send | recv) '#pub'
+$freechains peer <host:port> (send | recv) '#receitas'

-#
 Iterate over posts in a chain:

 Shows the consensus order of posts in the chain.
 Reads the posts payloads.

-$ freechains --host=localhost:8331 chain '#pub' consensus
+$ freechains --host=localhost:8331 chain '#receitas' consensus

 0_C40DBB...
 1_DE2EF0...
 2_317441...

 #
 Reads the posts payloads

-$ freechains --host=localhost:8331 chain '#pub' get payload 1_DE2EF0...
+$ freechains --host=localhost:8331 chain '#receitas' get payload 1_DE2EF0...

-my contents line 1
+Brigadeiro

-$ freechains --host=localhost:8331 chain '#pub' get payload 2_317441...
+$ freechains --host=localhost:8331 chain '#receitas' get payload 2_317441...

-my contents line 2
+Bolo rapido

 #
-Gets the reputation of author (public key)
+Gets the reputation of block (public key)

-$freechains chain '#pub reps <public key>
+$freechains chain '#receitas reps  <hash of block>

-In first day, as only the Forum's creator had reps, only his blocks has been appeared in consensus questions
 #
-Doubts:

-In 24h, the reps of Autor was increased, but only one other user had his reps incresed.

-Other situation that i didn't be able to explain was the fact that the blocks in this chain hadn't their reps increased.
+Using  Likes block in the chain.

+$ freechains chain '#receitas' like '3_51C7BD...' --sign='<my-pvtkey>' --why='A receita bem facil'

+Using to simulate the passage of time of nodes.
+$freechains-host now <timestamp>
+188516584433068609

+#
+Utilizamo